Skip to Content

 We do not use sauces like French or put too much spice like Indians.

-We are more likely to use fewer ingredients than other world cuisines, and our cuisine relies on the freshness of the food.
+We are more likely to use fewer ingredients than other world cuisines, and Turkish cuisine relies on the quality and freshness of the food.

 Mutton, beef, lamb, fish, and poultry are typically consumed in Turkey.